jtouzi/globalaccelerator-and-autoscaling/README.md

 ```
 Increase the minimum and desired capacity and describe the endpoint group to see the changes.

-If it does not work as expected, eview your [CloudWatch logs](https://console.aws.amazon.com/cloudwatch/home?#logs:) to see the Lambda output.
+If it does not work as expected, review the [CloudWatch logs](https://console.aws.amazon.com/cloudwatch/home?#logs:) to see the Lambda output.
 In the CloudWatch console, choose Logs and /aws/lambda/ASG_AGA-Function to see the execution output.